dsoftwareinc/wiwik/docs/contributing/index.md

 > And if you like the project, but just don't have time to contribute, that's
 > fine.
 There are other easy ways to support the project and show your
-> appreciation, which we would also be very happy about:
+> appreciation, which we would also be thrilled about:
 > - Star the project
 > - Tweet about it
 > - Refer this project in your project's readme